The difference between WordPress.com and WordPress.org is probably one of the most common sources of confusion for the

 To help you make the right choice, in this post we will take a detailed look at WordPress.org vs WordPress.com and the difference between them.

 What is WordPress and Why Should You Use It at All?

 Before getting into the differences between WordPress.com vs WordPress.org let’s quickly go over what exactly WordPress is and why it’s a good idea to use it.

 WordPress is an open source content management system or CMS for short.
 That means it’s a piece of software that you can use to create and manage websites.
 The platform is free because it is an open source – it’s maintained by volunteers around the globe and not owned by a company.
 Both WordPress.com and WordPress.org give you access to it.

 However, it’s by far the most beginner friendly solution.
 It’s no more difficult to build a website with WordPress than it is to use Facebook or Microsoft Word (even easier as I would argue).

 The system is suitable for any kind of website.
-Whether you want to build a small business site, an online portfolio, blog or news site, WordPress has you covered.
+Whether you want to build a small business site, an online portfolio, blog or website, WordPress has you covered.
 Even online shops, forums and mobile apps are not a problem.

 Additionally, the platform uses modern and reliable technology like PHP and SQL and can easily create sites that are mobile and SEO friendly.

 At the same time, WordPress is scalable and can handle large amounts of pages and traffic.
 How else could it be the fastest growing CMS for the past eight years and power sites like CNN, Mashable, TechCrunch and other notable users?

 Those reasons have made WordPress the market leader in the CMS sector.
 Consequently, it currently powers 30 percent of the Internet and its market share continues to grow.

 Convinced?
 Ok, then let’s get to the main part of this article.